-I think this is part of why you see Paul say, “Who does not stumble and I do not burn?”
+I think this is part of why you see Paul say, “Who is made to fall, and I am not indignant?”
 (2 Corinthians 11:29).
 In other words, “I am so grieved.
 I am so concerned.
 You are on my heart.
 I wrestle for you.
-There is tears on the piece of paper.”
-Is it just because Paul is a particularly passionate Mediterranean personality or is it that Paul knows that our glory, which is the ultimate goal of sanctification, is when all of us arrive together and all of us together have grown up into the image of Jesus Christ?
+There are tears on the piece of paper.”
+Is it just because Paul has a particularly passionate Mediterranean personality?
+Or is it that Paul knows that our glory, which is the ultimate goal of sanctification, is when all of us arrive together, and all of us together have grown up into the image of Jesus Christ?

 Where else do I get the incalculable thing that happens in public worship where I can sing a hymn?
 Not when I am by myself.
 I am glad that joyful noise counts unto the Lord, but there is nothing like singing with a passel of other believers who mean it.
 And I am sure most of us have had that experience where you can’t even sing because it is so awesome.
 We are singing to each other and to the Lord and it is so awesome.
 What we are saying to the Lord and to each other — and how profound corporate worship is — is vital for our sanctification.

 So, do we need the body of Christ?
 Yes, at both ends of the process.
 We need it at the input end to help us grow.
 And how could I forget?
 When I was being interviewed for church membership, my final question to my pastor was, “If I stray from my fidelity to Jesus Christ or my wife, what will we do?”
 And it was a huge comfort to me for the pastor to say, “I will pursue you.
 I will call you to repentance.
 And if you don’t repent, we will excommunicate you.”
 I said, “I am signing on.”
 There are shepherds who are looking out for my soul.